 CTAs (calls to action) are crucial in directing website visitors to take the desired action.
 They explain to your audience what to do and what will happen next.
 So, if you’re having trouble increasing your conversion rate, you should take a look at your call-to-action buttons.

 Ensure that your desired action isn’t tucked away in a generic, uninteresting hyperlink.
 It’s crucial that your buttons are appealing because an odd or ugly button may cause visitors to hesitate.
 In addition, there should be no difficulty for your audience to find the CTA button on your website.
-Pick a color that stands out from the layout of your website and is simple for your audience to find and use action words like “sign-up” or “buy” to encourage users to take action.

 Your website visitors won’t convert if they don’t trust your brand.
-The easiest way to gain confidence is to display social proof like customer testimonials and reviews to strengthen your credibility.
+The easiest way to gain confidence is to display social proof, like customer testimonials and reviews, to strengthen your credibility.
 According to research, visitors who engage with a review are 58% more likely to convert.

 One of the best places to highlight favorable customer reviews and testimonials is on your landing pages and product pages.
 When displayed next to more expensive products, customer reviews can boost conversions by 380%.
 This is because when website visitors see that others are buying your products, it makes them anxious (FOMO) and encourages them to join in.